 Photoshop Photo Effects Tutorials

 Everyone loves Photoshop effects.
-Not only are photo effects fun to create, but they're a great way to learn Photoshop since they often introduce us to features in Photoshop that we might otherwise never know about!
-All of our Photoshop effects tutorials are written with beginners in mind, with easy-to-follow, step-by-step instructions to help you learn Photoshop as you go!
-We're also creating videos of our tutorials so that no matter how you like to learn, we've got you covered!
-If you prefer written versions, all of our tutorials, including our photo effects tutorials, are now available to download as print-ready PDFs!
+Not only are photo effects fun to create, but they're a great way to learn Photoshop since they often introduce us to tools, commands or other features we might otherwise never know about!
+All of our Photoshop effects tutorials are written with beginners in mind, with easy-to-follow, step-by-step instructions.
+See our complete list below, or download our tutorials as print-ready PDFs!

 Learn how the new Iris Blur filter in Photoshop CS6, along with its hidden layer mask feature, can help us add a simple blurred vignette effect to a photo!